Fishery Improvement Projects

 1. Agree sustainable catch shares

 All Coastal States must prioritise resolving the allocation issues around these stocks.
-As this has proved difficult to date, NAPA is recommending a dispute resolution mechanism be employed to prevent unilateral quota-setting.
+As this has proved difficult to date, NAPA has recommended a dispute resolution mechanism be employed to prevent unilateral quota-setting.

 2. Follow the science